jekyll/minima/README.md

   - Go to your local minima gem installation directory ( run `bundle show minima` to get the path to it ).
   - Copy the `assets/` folder from there into the root of `<your-site>`
   - Change whatever values you want, inside `<your-site>/assets/main.scss`

 --

+### Localisation (l10n)

+Minima theme allows a basic localisation of the texts used.
+To localise your site in your language:
+1. Edit `_config.yml` to setup the `lang`parameter to your language.
+2. copy an existing locales file ([from this repo](https://github.com/jekyll/minima/tree/master/example/_data/locales) or create a new one in `_data/locales/` named `[your lang parameter].yml`

+--